Rohitesh-Kangle/CustomerWebApi/README.md

 4. Open the Webconfig of mvc project (CustomerDetail) and search for key "WebApiUrl" and replace the copied web api url here.
      E.g key="WebApiUrl" value="http://localhost:55029/"
 5. Once this is done run your mvc project.
-6. You can use this application.
+6. Now you can use this application.
 7. Pre-requites: visual studio, framework and sql server installed.

 Note: if possible run both application with administrator rights.